ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 Uploading contract documentation
 --------------------------------

-You can upload contract documents.
+You can upload contract documents for the OpenEU procedure.

 Let's upload contract document:

 .. include:: tutorial/tender-contract-upload-document.http
     :code:

-`201 Created` response code and `Location` header confirm document was added.
+`201 Created` response code and `Location` header confirm that this document was added.

 Let's see the list of contract documents:

 .. include:: tutorial/tender-contract-get-documents.http
     :code:

-We can add another contract document:
+We can upload another contract document:

 .. include:: tutorial/tender-contract-upload-second-document.http
     :code:

-`201 Created` response code and `Location` header confirm second document was uploaded.
+`201 Created` response code and `Location` header confirm that the second document was uploaded.

 By default, document language is Ukrainian.
-You can can change it and set another language for the document by assigning appropriate language code to `language` field (available options: uk, en, ru).
-You can also set document's title (e.g. title_en) and description (e.g. description_en) fields.
+You can can change it and set another language for the document by assigning appropriate language code to the `language` field (available options: ``uk``, ``en``, ``ru``).
+You can also set document's title (e.g. `title_en`) and description (e.g. `description_en`) fields.
 See :ref:`Document` data structure for details.

 .. include:: tutorial/tender-contract-patch-document.http
     :code: